Want a craft idea which will keep your child busy for hours? Teach them to weave.

 See info on Affiliate links below.

 Includes adjustable wooden loom, oversize wooden needle, craft materials, illustrated design booklet, 91 yards (83 m) of rainbow yarn.
 Instructions for making four projects.

-Affiliate Link to Sold at Amazon.com
+Affiliate Link to Amazon.com

 Please be advised that some of the product and other links displayed above may be affiliate links.
 When you click on links to various